 Wärtsilä is well represented in all the major shipbuilding markets, and is active in all the main vessel segments.
-This mitigates both geographical and single customer risks.
-Marine market activity was slow during 2015.
-Challenges resulting from the uncertainty in the global economy and the business environment within the shipping and ship building industries, continue to affect markets.
+This, along with the large product portfolio, mitigates both geographical and single customer risks.
+Marine market activity was weak during 2016.
+Challenges resulting from the uncertainty in the global economy and the business environment within the shipping and shipbuilding industries, continued to affect markets.
+Increasing consolidation of the market with a decreasing number of major shipbuilding customers, as well as the shrinking order books of many of the shipyards, were observed in 2016.
 The weak short-term global economic outlook, overcapacity, and low demand for cargo tonnage are the main obstacles to recovery in the conventional shipping markets.
-Low oil prices, an oversupply of oil and gas, and reduced capital expenditure from oil companies continue to limit offshore investments.
-The Cruise & Ferry segment has developed positively throughout 2015, with the demand for cruise vessels being supported by the anticipated growth in Asian passenger traffic.
+Low oil prices, an oversupply of oil and gas, and reduced capital expenditure from the oil companies continue to limit offshore investments.
+The Cruise & Ferry segment continued to develop positively during 2016, with the demand for cruise vessels being supported by the anticipated growth in Asian passenger traffic.
 The demand for ferries was supported by signs of economic recovery and increasing passenger volumes in the USA and Europe.

 The importance of fuel efficiency and environmental regulations are clearly visible and offer opportunities for Wärtsilä.
-The regulatory environment is also driving the adoption of gas as a fuel in the wider marine markets.
-The shipbuilding market continued to be dominated by Asian yards, notably China and South Korea.
+Wärtsilä is well positioned to sell both equipment and services, including surveys, installation, partnership, and lifecycle support.
+The regulatory environment is also driving the adoption of gas as a fuel in the broader marine markets.
+The shipbuilding market continued to be dominated by Asian yards, notably China and South Korea, but with good activity also in Europe thanks to activity in the cruise segment.

-Service market activity developed well in 2015, with increased demand from both marine and energy market customers.
-Wärtsilä Sevices' mid- and long-term activities are expected to grow in line with the development of the existing installed base and general global economic developments.
-Wärtsilä Services' has more than 10,000 individual customers engaging in service and spare part sales annually, and the current active Wärtsilä installed engine base is 181,000 MW.
+Wärtsilä Services' mid- and long-term activities are expected to grow in line with the development of the existing installed base and general global economic developments.
+Therefore, a slowdown in global growth represent the primary risk for demand development in the Services business.
+Wärtsilä Services has more than 10,000 individual customers engaging in service and spare part sales annually, and the current active base of installed Wärtsilä engines is 181,000 MW.
 Thus, dependency on any single customer or customer segment is minor.
 During recent years, Wärtsilä has increased its focus on credit management processes so as to better manage the increasing risks resulting from higher leverage and decreasing profitability in certain customer segments.
 Exposure to individual customers is limited, but an industry-wide impact might also affect the profitability of Wärtsilä's Services business.

-Competitive situation and price risk
+Competitive situation and price risks

-In the liquid fuel based power plant market, Wärtsilä's main competitors are MAN D & T, Caterpillar (MAK), and Rolls-Royce.
-In natural gas based power generation, the main competitors are gas turbine manufacturers, such as GE and Siemens.
-In Wärtsilä's main market, i.e. the market for installations of up to 500 MW, orders for natural gas and liquid fuel power plants totalled a power output of 17.0 GW (16.5) during the first nine months of 2015.
-Wärtsilä's market share was 9.9% (10.5).
+In larger gas-fired projects, Wärtsilä is facing competition from gas turbine manufacturers, such as GE and Siemens.
+In smaller gas power plant projects, and in the liquid fuel power plant market, the competitors are mainly other combustion engine suppliers, such as MAN Diesel & Turbo, GE Jenbacher, Caterpillar (MAK), and Rolls-Royce.
+In Wärtsilä's addressable market, i.e. the market for installations of up to 500 MW, orders for natural gas and liquid fuel power plants totalled a power output of 17.4 GW (17.0) during the first nine months of 2016.
+Wärtsilä's market share was 15% (10).
 Wärtsilä's success in the market can be attributed to its flexible power generation solution, which can be used in a wide range of different applications and power plant sizes.